 When it comes to vitamin A, too much – not too little — can cause skin to peel.
 This happens when you apply vitamin A topically in the form of creams or gels, but it also happen if you take large dosages of vitamin A orally, according to board-certified dermatologist Dr. Audrey Kunin on her website Derma Doctor.

 Other Reasons for Skin Peeling

 Peeling skin can occur for several reasons.
 According to website Better Medicine, environmental allergens, infections and sunburn can lead to peeling skin.
 You can also experience peeling as a side effect of using some topical acne creams or anti-wrinkle serums.
-People who suffer from skin conditions such as psoriasis or eczema often experience peeling as one of the symptoms.
-If you feel your diet is well balanced, but are still experiencing peeling skin, ask your doctor to run a series of tests to figure out what’s causing the problem.
+People who have skin conditions such as psoriasis or eczema often experience peeling as one of the symptoms.
+If you feel your diet is well balanced, but are still experiencing peeling skin, ask your doctor to run a series of tests to figure out what's causing the problem.